 \section{INTRODUCTION}

 The study of transport phenomena in microchannels and nanochannels is a profoundly influential field of research, with roots extending back several decades.
 This interest is driven by a dual motivation: first, the fundamental need to understand and replicate the precise transport mechanisms inherent in biological systems, and second, the immense technological promise of harnessing these micro- and nanoscale phenomena to create novel, engineered systems \cite{tagliazucchi2015transport, sirkin2020transport}.
-The transport phenomena in ion channels of cell membranes are a remarkable exploitation of small-scale transport by nature \cite{doyle1998structure}.
-These biological nanopores, which selectively gate ions and molecules with unparalleled efficiency, have motivated researchers to aim for similar throughput in artificial devices.
-This ambition to translate biological principles into technological advantages boosted the development of microfluidics and nanofluidics.
+The transport phenomena in ion channels of cell membranes are a remarkable exploitation of small-scale cooperation by nature \cite{doyle1998structure}.
+Biological nanopores, which selectively gate ions and molecules with unparalleled efficiency, have motivated researchers to aim for similar throughput in artificial devices.
+This ambition to understand the principles at work in biological systems for technological advantages has boosted the development of microfluidics and nanofluidics.
 As the field grew, a deeper understanding of the underlying physics of fluid flow, based on the principles of classical hydrodynamics with a low Reynolds number \cite{landau1959fluid, batchelor2000introduction, happel1983low, purcell2014life}, became essential.
-Detailed studies of phenomena in microchannels and nanochannels have been presented in the literature \cite{stone2004engineering, squires2005microfluidics, whitesides2006origins, karniadakis2006microflows, kirby2010micro, tabeling2023introduction, schoch2008transport}.
+Many detailed studies of phenomena in microchannels and nanochannels have been presented in the literature \cite{stone2004engineering, squires2005microfluidics, whitesides2006origins, karniadakis2006microflows, kirby2010micro, tabeling2023introduction, schoch2008transport}.
 The precise control that micro- and nanofluidics offers has enabled a wide range of applications, most notably in the separation, sorting, and trapping of particles and cells, which has become a major subdiscipline \cite{sajeesh2014particle, sonker2019separation, yamada2004pinched, di2008equilibrium, gorre1997sorting}.